What Is Pepper Spray?

-Pepper spray normally comes in aerosol type containers, some no larger than a lipstick.
+Pepper spray normally comes in aerosol-type containers, some no larger than a lipstick container.
 Some are small enough to attach to a key chain.
 Most of these non-lethal sprays can be fired several times and have a range of between 8 and 20 feet, depending on model and size.

 The active ingredient in pepper spray is OC or oleoresin capsicum.
 The OC is derived from Cayenne peppers – some of the hottest peppers in the world.
 OC is a reddish-orange, oily liquid, insoluble in water.
 The OC agent is dispersed by the aerosol in the container

 One of the misconceptions about pepper sprays is, that the higher the percentage, the hotter and better it works.
 In most cases this is not true, most of the best, fastest incapacitating sprays in the world are from 2-10%.
 The lighter the fluid, the faster it penetrates the membrane.

 What Does Pepper Spray Do to an Attacker?

 When sprayed into someone’s eyes and face, it irritates the upper respiratory tract, skin, eyes, and mucous membranes.
 Coughing and choking may be experienced.
 It is very uncomfortable and there is pain associated with it.

 The end result is temporary incapacitation, mostly due to not being able to see.
 Attackers are too preoccupied with the blinding and painful experience to even attempt to do anything violent to you.
 If properly contaminated with pepper spray, an attacker will not be able to open their eyes for between10 minutes to an hour, allowing you plenty of time to escape safely.